Artificial-Pancreas/iAPSdocs/docs/EN/settings/services/notifications.md

 ### Also add source info
 The source of the glucose reading will be added to the notification.

+### Low
+Set this to the highest value you want a low glucose notification to be triggered at.

+### High
+Set this to the lowest value you want a high glucose notification to be triggered at.

 ## Carbs Required Threshold
 iAPS may predict you at risk of having a low blood sugar event, and will accordingly recommend you consume a suggested amount of carbs.
 Carbs Required Threshold determines the minimum amount of carbs required before iAPS can send a notification.